 Increasing the amount of technology in a building has an impact on the cost of a project, and stakeholders may struggle to appreciate the benefits.
 This can result in technology budgets being cut due to a lack of understanding around the impact integrated systems can have.

-Complex and contemporary terminology like ‘machine learning’, ‘unified building control’ and ‘converged infrastructure’ reinforces that notion of expense.
-To make things more problematic for decision makers, it isn’t immediately obvious how investing in costly technology may benefit the business and its staff as well as being flexible enough to grow with the business as requirements change.
+Complex terminology like ‘machine learning,’ ‘unified building control’ and ‘converged infrastructure’ reinforce both intricacy and expense.
+It certainly isn’t obvious how investing in costly technology may benefit the business and its staff as well as being flexible enough to grow with the business as requirements change.

 This initial outlay can put people off